soxueren/atsd/administration/restarting.md

 jps
 ```

-The `jps` output should display only HDFS processes at this time:
+The `jps` output should display only HDFS processes at this time.

 ```
 27392 Jps